clay-curry/webpack-performance-examples/README.md

 # Web Performance with Webpack

-Demonstrates common use cases for lazy loading JavaScript with code splitting, removing unused code with tree shaking, and prefetching assets with magic comments.
+Illustrates bundler patterns suitable for code splitting, tree shaking, and prefetching (with magic comments).

 ## Credits